kwaldenphd/algorithms/README.md

 - `response` saves the result of the URL we opened using `urlopen`
 - `read` copies the contents of `response` into the `webContent` variable

-<blockquote>Consult the Python documentation to learn more about the urllib2 library: https://docs.python.org/2/library/urllib2.html</blockquote>
+<blockquote>Consult the Python documentation to learn more about the urllib library: https://docs.python.org/3/library/urllib.html</blockquote>

 This block of code includes 3 variables, 1 module, 2 methods, and 1 parameter.